-2.1 Application for any of these specialized units requires, at a minimum, the following:
+- 2.1 Application for any of these specialized units requires, at a minimum, the following: - 2.1.1 Must complete an Interest File/Specialized Training form.

-2.1.1 Must complete either a Transfer/Reassignment Request (Form 23) or Specialized Training Request (Form 24) as directed by the announcement.
 There is an exception for the Commercial Vehicle Safety Unit.
-Personnel may, at any time, request a transfer to CVSU using MDTA Police Transfer/Reassignment Request (Form 23).

-2.1.2 Most recent completed final EMPRES must have been 'Meets Expectations' or higher rating.

-2.1.3 Must be at least an Officer II.

-2.1.4 Must be off probation.

-2.1.5 Must have no sustained findings as a result of serious disciplinary charges 1 year prior to applying.

-2.1.6 Must have good attendance.

-2.1.7 Some specialized units may require additional application documents (i.e. resume) and processes (i.e. interview board, physical fitness test).
+Personnel may, at any time, request a transfer to CVSU using MDTA Police Form 23, Transfer/Reassignment Request. - 2.1.2 Most recent completed EMPRES must have been 'Meets Standards' or higher. - 2.1.3 Must be at least an Officer II. - 2.1.4 Must have no guilty findings as a result of serious disciplinary charges 1 year prior to applying. - 2.1.5 Must have good Late Occurrence and Sick Leave records. - 2.1.6 Approval of the Chief of Police. - 2.1.7 Some specialized units may require interview boards.